 Find two binomials that multiply together to give 25x2 – 9.

-This is a difference of two squares, so it looks like the answer to a multiplication of the form
+This is a difference of two squares, so it looks like the answer to a multiplication problem of the form:

 We need to figure out what ▲ and ■ are.
-We will need to work backwards for this one.
+We'll need to work backwards for this one.
 Use your rear view mirror and proceed cautiously.

 To check our answer, we can perform the multiplication (5x + 3)(5x – 3).